 Smokestack books published Wall, Ellen's first novel for teenagers written in poems; her second novel, Hom, was published in installments on this website.
 She says "It's unusual in that it is written in poems but it uses dialogue, monologue and dialect and is meant to read like mini installments of a novel."
 Read more about Hom here, or use the monthly archives to start at the beginning.

-Every month, Ellen selects a poem that she finds wonderful, interesting, challenging, and fresh: in March's poem, Bernadette McAloon remembers Andrea Badenoch.
+Every month, Ellen selects a poem that she finds wonderful, interesting, challenging, and fresh: her choice for October is a prose poem, Preen, a new departure for poet Lisa Matthews.

 Ren and the Blue Hands